martbetz/martbetz.github.io/_posts/2025-02-01-desert-drifter.md

 <hr>

 Update (Mar 4, 2025): It’s with great sadness that I share the tragic news of Andrew’s recent passing.

-Such a terrible loss.&nbsp;💔
+Such a terrible, terrible loss.&nbsp;💔

 Thank you, Andrew, for something so very special; you’ll always be, by far, our most cherished desert drifter.🚶